Nationalities that don’t need a visa for any purpose

 Nationalities that require a visa for any purpose

 In this case you will need a visa even for short visits.
 This is true for most African and many Asian countries.
-A list of the countries can be found here.

 More information on visas for Germany can be found on the German Ministry of Foreign Affairs website.

 Visas are generally linked to a specific purpose of your stay in Germany (i.e. tourist visas, student visas, business visas, etc.).
 The type of visa depends on the reasons given for coming to the country and is the same as the different types of residency permits; the only difference that the visa is issued outside of Germany.

 Once you have entered Germany, you may be issued a residency permit for the same reasons stated in your visa.
 The purpose of your stay cannot be changed within Germany, e.g. you cannot enter on a student visa and then get a work residence permit.
 If you wish to change your residency status, you will probably need to first leave the country to then apply for a different type of visa!
 Consider carefully the reason you give for your visa application as this can have expensive implications later.